-These commendable efforts combined with significantly higher commodity prices during the first half of 2022 and supported by a significant improvement in our downstream segment enabled UP to achieve a record high profit after tax of RM606 million, an increase of 16% from the result of RM522 million in 2021.
-This result was most gratifying and was achieved in an environment of soaring fertilizer, chemical, and energy costs as well as higher wages.
-Moreover, the record financial result was achieved in spite of paying out higher taxes of about RM45 million as a function of the one-off 9% higher prosperity tax and a one-off voluntary payment of RM24.7 million related to the reimbursement of our guest workers' past recruitment fees, which they had paid to third-parties.
+These devoted and commendable efforts combined with solid commodity prices and performances in our subsidiaries have enabled the UP Group to achieve a record high profit after tax of RM711 million, an increase of 17% from the result of RM606 million in 2022.
+This result is most gratifying and more so when considering the fact that this has been achieved in an environment where the costs of energy, fertilisers, chemicals and building materials have all increased significantly.
+Nevertheless, the record result was also supported by the abolishment of the one-off 9% higher prosperity tax of RM45 million and the one-off voluntary payment of RM24.7 million related to the reimbursement of our Guest Workers' past recruitment fees, incurred in 2022.